sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 ## <a name="general"></a>General Information

+SURFsara has been operating an HPC Cloud service for years.
+Since recently we have launched a new HPC Cloud with a powerful new user interface and a complete new cluster with faster compute nodes and high-performant big storage volumes.
+The user interface is supported by OpenNebula 4 and our new cluster is called `Ooort`.

+This particular course aims to introduce SURF employees to the HPC Cloud by providing a set of lectures and hands-on examples on the real `Oort` infrastructure.

+**Date**: 5 August 2015
+**Location**: SURFsara
+**Program**:
+>
+09:45 Welcome & coffee
+10:00 Introduction in Cloud Computing
+10:40 Introduction in HPC Cloud
+11:30 HPC Cloud Demo
+12:00 Lunch
+12:45 Hands-on HPC Cloud
+15:00 Wrap-up & questions
+15:30 End

 ## <a name="preparation"></a>Preparation
 What you need for this tutorial:
 * A computer with full Internet access.